 Getting the answer to this question will no doubt give you a great insight into the best parts of working in that company.
-You can compare it with what you value the most from other places you've worked.
+You can compare it to what you value the most from other places you've worked.

 10. What’s your least favorite part of working here?

-Likewise this question will let you know what the downside to working in the company might be.
+Likewise this question will let you know what the downside of working in the company might be.
 People are different and enjoy different things so one person’s least favorite might be another person’s favorite however.

 11. How do employees socialize in their free time?

 If you’re the kind of person who like to socialize with your colleagues, this question might be relevant.
 It will let you know if you’ll fit in with the rest of the people there.